-Continuous-time simulation in the practical set-up is unrealistic, since the ROVIO algorithm runs with a frequency of 20 Hz in standard configuration.
+Continuous-time simulation in the practical set-up is unrealistic, since the ROVIO algorithm runs with a frequency of 20Hz in standard configuration.
 To increase the correspondence between the 20-sim simulation and the practical set-up, a sample-and-hold mechanism is introduced in all following models to discretize the calculation of the virtual spring torque.
-Additionally, in this discrete-time domain, a unit delay is included to account for the processing time ROVIO and the gaze-control algorithms need to calculate a new iteration of spring torques.
+Additionally, in this discrete-time domain, a unit delay is included to account for the processing time ROVIO and the gaze control algorithms need to calculate a new iteration of spring torques.
 The step responses from this new model are visible in figures 4.8, 4.9 and 4.10.
 Figure 4.8 shows the torque (in N m) that is calculated by the rotational spring model and the torque that is subsequently applied to the rigid body after the discretization process.
 Figure 4.9 shows the camera velocities as a result of the applied torques.
 For each sample, a (sub-)step response is visible.
 Figure 4.10 shows the changing Cardan angles of the camera frame.
 The figures indicate that due to the discretization process, the system becomes underdamped.

-Figure 4.8: Simulated torque response to a single feature, using the continuous damping value.
+Figure 4.8: Simulated torque response to a single feature, using the continuous-time damping value.

-Figure 4.9: Simulated velocity response to a single feature, using the continuous damping value.
+Figure 4.9: Simulated velocity response to a single feature, using the continuous-time damping value.

-Figure 4.10: Simulated camera angles in response to a single feature, using the continuous damping value.
+Figure 4.10: Simulated camera angles in response to a single feature, using the continuous-time damping value.

-To compensate for the decreased damping effect of the discretization process, the damping factors are increased.
+To compensate for the decreased damping effect of the discretization process, the damping coefficients are increased by a compensation factor c{comp} .
 The spring constant is left unchanged to not effect the speed of the step response.
-The increased damping factors are empirically determined to be:
+The compensation factor is empirically determined to be:

-$$c{\rm comp} = \begin{bmatrix} 3\\ 2.3 \end{bmatrix} \tag{4.13}$$
+$$c{\rm comp} = \begin{bmatrix} 3\\ 2.3 \end{bmatrix} \tag{4.14}$$